Robert Bell (physician): Controversy and legal challenges

-His advocacy for such treatments led to a sharp critique in 1912, when the British Medical Journal published an article titled "Cancer, Credulity, and Quackery" accusing him of promoting pseudoscience.
-Bell successfully sued the journal for libel and was awarded £2000 in damages.
+In 1912, the British Medical Journal published an article titled "Cancer, Credulity, and Quackery", which accused Bell of promoting pseudoscience.
+Bell sued the journal for libel and was awarded £2000 in damages.

-In 1923, Bell was charged with an allegation of breaching medical etiquette.
-The charge was that he had prescribed treatment for and attended to a woman with cancer without having seen her in person.
-However, he was cleared of these charges.
+In 1923, Bell was charged with breaching medical etiquette.
+The allegation was that he had prescribed treatment for and attended a woman with cancer without having seen her in person.
+He was cleared of the charges.